charleymroberts/events-manager/README.md

 - Dark font colours for the body (off-black #363837), navbar (dark grey #363b37) and jumbotron (black #000) text and an off-white body background colour (#edf4fa) were chosen to provide sufficient background/foreground contrast to be accessible.
 Link text was changed from the default bright blue to a darker blue (#082c99) in order to pass through the Lighthouse accessibility checker.

-- Banner and navbar fonts (Courgette and NeoRetroDraw) are fun and informal to reflect a fun festival atmosphere, while still being clearly legible.
+- Banner and navbar fonts (Courgette and NeoRetroFill) are fun and informal to reflect a fun festival atmosphere, while still being clearly legible.

 - Body font: Roboto was chosen as it is neutral and legible.
 The main consideration is ease of reading a lot of information at once.